 What finally got me to do another one of the best day trips from Paris was the famous Christmas Market in Strasbourg, Christkindelmärik.
 France’s oldest Christmas market which started in 1570 has over 300 stalls set up in the city’s squares.
 The twinkling lights and Christmas decorations make for a magical experience.

 But, Strasbourg is not only one of the best day trips from Paris during the Christmas season.
 Strasbourg, in the Alsace region, combines the best of France and Germany and its centre island is a UNESCO World Heritage Site.
 Strasbourg boasts cobbled lanes, half-timbered houses, and a stunning cathedral.
-Don’t miss the astrological clock in the Strasbourg Cathedral that dates from the 1500s.
 Stroll through the quaint area of La Petite France where half-timbered houses line the canals and three towers that date from the 1300s add to the charm.

 Best Day Trips From Paris: Getting To Strasbourg